tibordp/pyncette/README.rst

 Pyncette might not be a good fit if:

-- You need tasks to execute at sub one second intervals with low jitter
+- You need tasks to execute at sub-second intervals with low jitter

 Supported backends